na-na-hi/renget/archive/akgsideevents.md

 - Heart of Surging Flame is infamous for its 0-sanity cost story stages, which can be used to fulfill dailies/weeklies/module missions with autos so it's a recommended unlock.
 - Under Tides was released before wandering medics existed and it was already easy then.
 If you bring one such as the free Honeyberry it's a complete joke.
 Several high impact operator modules have missions in here, and Gladiia is an absolute monster for a welfare unit which will become available as a record restore in the future, so it's highly recommended.
 - Stultilfera Navis may have a lot of OP, but they notably overhauled the UI to hide the fact none of the story nodes actually award any.
 You're going to have to fight for every single one, and if you ask around you'll find it's a helluva fight.
 I recommend Wolumonde first if you really need primes.
 - Dossoles Holiday introduced stickers, which are buffs for your party and which counter some event specific mechanics (corrosion damage, high tide, etc).
 Because the EX and S stages are balanced around them, the difficulty is heavily backloaded and you might only be able to deal with the story stages at first, which is why I marked it.
-It also has a 0-sanity cost pseudo annihilatio which you might want to exploit for dailies/weeklies but good luck autoing that one (many oldstinkies still couldnt and settled for the bugged 400 clear)
+It also has a 0-sanity cost pseudo annihilatio which you might want to exploit for dailies/weeklies but good luck autoing that one (many oldstinkies still couldnt and settled for the bugged 400 clear).
+Tequila has long been sent permanently to the bench ever since Młynar's debut, but he's still worth E2 purely because of his base combo.

 ## What about vignettes where doombear

 You might also want to know you can also restore vignette stories, but you'll have to pay with Information Fragments bought at the red cert store outside events.
+Bena, restorable from Preluding Lights is the most interesting option for a new player because of her niche.
+Her talent allows her doll form to resist a lot of phys/arts damage, on top of her block lowering to 0 as per her subclass, making her very difficult to completely kill.
+Because of this, she makes excellent renewable bait and a crash course on the aggro system.
-Besides *maybe* Absinthe ~~my beloved~~ from Children of Ursus the current welfares from these events are somehow even more questionable than side story/intermezzi welfares, and you get nothing else besides them and plaques/furniture for your trouble.
+Other than that, besides *maybe* Absinthe ~~my beloved~~ from Children of Ursus the current welfares from these events are somehow even more questionable than side story/intermezzi welfares, and you get nothing else besides them and plaques/furniture for your trouble.
 You get to actually >read the stories in-game I guess but you already have https://akgcc.github.io/cc/story.html for that.
 All in all, farming red certs specifically for restoring vignettes is extremely poor bang for your sanity.
 If you're a completionist and really want them unlocked in your account, it's better to wait for a new vignette event and dump sanity then to buy Fragments in the event shop.
 At face value, the unlimited Fragment shop in such events *looks* less efficient than the red cert store purely for Fragments.
 Red cert stages, however, do not have side drops.
 Vignette events are the perfect opportunity to farm the materials you actually need in the moment from most stages in the game while getting currency for Fragments on the side.
 Or even double-dip and farm red certs during Vignettes to purchase fragments in both places.
-Do look out for Bena when Preluding Lights becomes restorable since she has a very unique bait/dodgetank kit distinct from her dollkeeper coworkers ~~in only like a fucking year and change from now~~

 ## Integrated Strategies